EsmailElmahdy/Robot-Arm/README.md

-the ArmController.aia you can import this file in MIT App Inventor to modify or install the app you should connect to the NodeMCU_ESP8266 wifi
+the ArmController.aia you can import this file in MIT App Inventor to modify or install the app

+after installing the app you should connect to the NodeMCU_ESP8266 wifi

 SSID = "Robot Arm"